 When it comes to accessories, we have a strict keep-it-simple policy.
 The Downing from Warby Parker is a wayfarer style, the likes of which JFK used to wear.
 They’re chic; they’re functional.

 Seiko has been making high quality, affordable timepieces since 1881.
 Their Japanese mechanical and automatic movements are hard to beat in terms of value and accuracy.
 This military field watch has a stainless steel case and a nylon strap for comfort and durability.
+The first two options appear on our Best Watches Under $200 list.

 Here are 12 sample outfits you can easily create with our spring capsule.
-Download our FREE style guide to see all 19 unique outfits that we've put together.

 For casual Friday at work